Stinger-22/itspl-task/README.md

  - [Found: manually inspected in Firefox with DevTools] API docs doesn't have information on how to delete one contact.
 Endpoint to get/put/delete contact needs auth and looks like `url/contacts/{{contactId}}`
  - [Found: manually guessed in Postman] API endpoint to patch contact is `url/contacts/{{contactId}}`
  - [Found: manually in Postman] If try to create Contact and then the same one but give it _id of the first in response is shown MongoError
+ - [Found: manually in Postman] Created contact with all fields.
+Updated with only firstName and lastName.
+After trying to get thet contact each field exists but with null value.
+Don't know whether to consider it good or bad sign and which outcome tests should have.
  - Limits:
    - contact required fields: firstName, lastName
-   - firstName, lastName: empty not allowed
+   - firstName, lastName: empty not allowed, max len 20
    - birthdate YYYY-mm-dd: empty not allowed, year any 4 numbers, month only 2 numbers and [01; 12], day only 2 numbers and [01;31]
    - email: empty not allowed, same as in user tests
    - phone: empty not allowed, strange validation - can't test it thoroughly